Stakedllc/YIPs/YIPS/yip-3.md

 ### Financial Risk Evaluation

 - Liquidity Risk: Defined as the ability to pull invested money out of the protocol in a timely fashion.
 As _X_ - the amount of tokens supplied by RAY, increases, liquidity risk should also increase.
 This can be properly monitored by looking at available liquidity in the pools.

+  - ETH
+    - 7-Day Avg Available Liquidity (Cash): 15,003 ETH
+    - 7-Day Avg Total Supply: 17,193 ETH
+    - 7-Day Avg Percent of Pool in Cash: 87%
+  - DAI
+    - 7-Day Avg Available Liquidity (Cash): 168,275 DAI
+    - 7-Day Avg Total Supply: 891,353 DAI
+    - 7-Day Avg Percent of Pool in Cash: 19%
+  - USDC
+    - 7-Day Avg Available Liquidity (Cash): 94,136 USDC
+    - 7-Day Avg Total Supply: 444,224 USDC
+    - 7-Day Avg Percent of Pool in Cash: 21%
+  - SUSD
+    - 7-Day Avg Available Liquidity (Cash): 94,792 SUSD
+    - 7-Day Avg Total Supply: 210,448 SUSD
+    - 7-Day Avg Percent of Pool in Cash: 45%
+  - TUSD
+    - 7-Day Avg Available Liquidity (Cash): 366,102 TUSD
+    - 7-Day Avg Total Supply: 708,975 TUSD
+    - 7-Day Avg Percent of Pool in Cash: 52%
+  - USDT
+    - 7-Day Avg Available Liquidity (Cash): 498,426 USDT
+    - 7-Day Avg Total Supply: 2,828,215 USDT
+    - 7-Day Avg Percent of Pool in Cash: 18%

 - Liquidation Risk: Aave sets different parameters on each asset pool to manage liquidity risk.
 These parameters are subject to change by the Aave team / governence.
 We want a way of knowing if they do change these parameters.
 Their risk parameters are described by asset below: